 - Europe: Thyme is found to be effective against oral thrush.

 - China: Many cleanse when they have thrush, which speaks to our knowledge of diet and yeast balance.

 - South Africa: Lemon juice is a common treatment.

 - Russia: Oil-pulling is a common treatment which uses antifungal oils such as coconut oil and olive oil.

 Baby thrush prevention

-So, now that we know some ways to treat thrush, what can we do to prevent it from happening?
-I may sound repetitive here, but find ways to keep that natural balance in your baby’s belly.
-If you or baby have to go on antibiotics, take a probiotic with it.
+So, now that we know some ways to treat thrush in babies, what can we do to prevent it from happening?
+It’s all about supporting a natural flora balance in you and baby.

 - Regularly consume fermented foods that are high in naturally occurring probiotics like like yogurt, kefir, kombucha, sauerkraut, kimchi, etc.

 - Consider adding a good probiotic to your daily supplements.
 Just Thrive, BioKult and Prescript Assist are some of my favorites.